When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Animals Working Together

-Second in The One and Only Ivan series, this book takes readers on a risky adventure as Bob the dog searches for his long-lost sister.
-With Ivan the gorilla and Ruby the elephant’s help, can Bob reach his goal even amid a hurricane?
+The sequel to The One and Only Ivan, this book takes readers on a risky adventure as Bob the dog searches for his long-lost sister.
+With Ivan the gorilla and Ruby the elephant helping out, Bob faces a hurricane to reach his goal.

-If your child loved the first book in the series and enjoys reading about animal characters, I think they’ll enjoy this heartwarming and funny book about friendship, hope, and family.
+If your child loved the first book, they will enjoy this heartwarming follow-up about friendship, hope, and bravery.

 Product Specs